 NOTE: you will be prompted to accept a self-signed security certificate when you navigate to this site.

 By default, we also allow full root access to the machine via sudo to all registered administrators.
-Users should authenticate with their Kerberos credentials.
+Users should authenticate with their AD credentials.